dadwritestech/blog/DadWritesTech/content/about.md

 +++
 title = "About"
-description = "A lil bit bout me self" date = "2024-01-29" url= "/about"
+description = "A lil bit about my self" date = "2024-01-29" url= "/about"
 +++